Categories > Books > Harry Potter > A Horcrux’s Fate

 “Slughorn!”

 “Good morning!”
-Slughorn panted, attempting a jovial smile and failing spectacularly.
+He panted, attempting a jovial smile and failing spectacularly.
 His eyes were red-rimmed, and his moustache was askew.
-“Terribly sorry for the delay, but I’ve got it.
-I’ve got it!”
+“Terribly sorry for the delay, but I’ve got it!”

-He held up the book like it was something he’d fought to get.
-The spine was cracked, the cover faded almost beyond recognition, but the air around it pulsed faintly with age-old magic.
+He held up the book as if it were something he’d fought to get.
+The spine was cracked; the cover faded almost beyond recognition, but the surrounding air pulsed faintly with age-old magic.

 He laid it carefully on the table as though it might crumble under too much pressure.

 Hermione leaned forward immediately, her hand hovering just inches from the worn leather.
-Ron stood stiffly beside her, his eyes flicking between the book and Harry, jaw clenched.
+Ron stood stiffly beside her, his eyes flicking between the book and Harry, jaw tight.

-But they didn’t get a chance to touch it.
+But they didn’t have time to touch it.

 “It’s Harry!”

-Ginny’s voice, sharp and high and frightened, filled the room.
+Ginny’s voice—piercing and high and frightened—filled the room.

 Everyone turned at once.

-Harry had slumped sideways on the sofa, his entire frame curled inwards, fists clenched tight over his chest.
-His breath came in short, shallow rasps, frantic and uneven, and his face was contorted in agony.
+Harry had slumped sideways on the sofa, his entire frame curled inwards, fists clenched firmly over his chest.
+He was breathing in short, shallow rasps, frantic and uneven, and agony contorted his face.

 Ginny sucked in a sharp breath.